abstractLang/abstract/Website/docs/language_reference/types/numeric.md

 :::info[Under Construction]
 :::

-Numbers are the base of math and needed in every logical process. \
+Numbers are the base of math and they are needed in every logical process. \
-The abstract language allows the user to choose betwen a long list of numeric types for the best result, performance and memory management of their application.
+The Abstract language allows the user to choose between a long list of numeric types for the best result, performance and memory management for their application.

 ---
 ## Integer Numbers